Wallinga-Lipsitch reproduction number from growth rates

 rt_from_growth_rate.Rd

-Calculate a reproduction number estimate from growth rate using the Wallinga 2007 estimation using empirical generation time distribution.
+Calculate a reproduction number estimate from growth rate using the Wallinga and Lipsitch 2007 estimation using empirical generation time distribution.
 This uses resampling to transmit uncertainty in growth rate estimates.
 This also handles time-series that are not on a daily cadence (although this is experimental).
-The reproduction number estimate is neither a instantaneous (backward looking) nor case (forward looking) reproduction number but somewhere between the two.
+The reproduction number estimate is neither a instantaneous (backward looking) nor case (forward looking) reproduction number but somewhere between the two, as the method looks at a flux of infection at a single point in time.

 Usage